David Gordon (economist): Macroeconomic modeling and labor control

-One of Gordon's most important contributions to the collaborative research he carried out on labor economics and macroeconomic trends was his historical and institutional understanding of the process of economic growth and development.
-His approach sought to explain successive booms and crises in a capitalist economy in terms of successive institutional frameworks or, to use the Neo-Marxian term, successive social structures of accumulation (SSAs).
+Gordon contributed to debates on economic growth and development by linking historical institutional frameworks to successive economic cycles, an approach described in secondary literature on neo-Marxian economics.
+His approach sought to explain successive booms and crises in a capitalist economy in terms of successive institutional frameworks, related to the Neo-Marxian term successive social structures of accumulation (SSAs).
 In the late 1980s and early 1990s, he sought to use statistical methodology to conduct a rigorous test of this historical-institutional approach.
 His project involved the specification of four distinct yet comparable econometric models of the U.S. economy, based respectively on the neoclassical, the classical Marxian, the post-Keynesian, and his own Neo-Marxian "left-structuralist" perspective—the latter representing a formalization of the SSA approach.
-From a "forecasting tournament" among the four models, his left-structuralist model emerged as the winner.
+In a comparison of the four models' forecasting performance, Gordon reported that the left-structuralist model produced the lowest forecast errors.

 During his last five years, Gordon focused on completing an analysis of the top-heavy bureaucratic structure of U.S. corporations and its relationship to the decline in the real wages of U.S. workers since the mid-1970s—two phenomena on which he had focused attention in his earlier work.
 This effort culminated in the publication of Fat and Mean: The Corporate Squeeze of Working Americans and the Myth of Managerial 'Downsizing (1996) two months after his death.
 In this book, Gordon presented quantitative evidence challenging conventional views on U.S. corporate management and its relations with workers.

 He argues that U.S. corporations have gone "mean" rather than "lean", employing more managers and supervisors per worker than ever before.
 He attributes the long-term squeeze on U.S. workers' real wages not so much to increasing international economic integration and increasingly complex technology as to corporate executives' choice of a "low-road" business strategy, involving the use of discipline and negative sanctions, rather than a "high-road" strategy, emphasizing positive incentives to motivate work.
 Gordon concluded the book with a chapter devoted to policy recommendations designed to promote more democratic and cooperative high-road approaches to labor management.
-Colleague Robert Pollin wrote of Gordon's theory that "substantial productivity gains are attainable through operating a less hierarchical workplace and building strong democratic internal labor market institutions... through changing power relationships at the workplace and the decision-making process through which investment decisions get made, labor and the left can then also achieve a more egalitarian social structure of accumulation".
+Colleague Robert Pollin wrote about Gordon's theory, noting that "substantial productivity gains are attainable through operating a less hierarchical workplace and building strong democratic internal labor market institutions... through changing power relationships at the workplace and the decision-making process through which investment decisions get made, labor and the left can then also achieve a more egalitarian social structure of accumulation".

 Death

-Gordon died from congestive heart failure while waiting for a heart transplant at the age of 51 in Manhattan on March 16, 1996.
+Gordon died of congestive heart failure while waiting for a heart transplant in Manhattan, New York City, on 16 March 1996, aged 51.